Dan-Tan/riot-cpp/README.md

 # Riot Api Client in Cpp

-THIS README IS OUT OF DATE FOR THIS BRANCH WILL RE-WRITE IT SOON

 Basic api alient for RIOT GAMES API.
 Currently handles rate limiting, 5XX error codes and basic logging functionality.
 Only implements league of legends queries currently and in the process of adding and testing all other queries.

 Currently in development.